 Create a realistic timeline because missed deadlines cost time and resources.
 Calculate the time and resources you have to dedicate to the project, account for a buffer period for obstacles along the way, and create a rollout calendar.

 On top of outlining what tasks should be done when, your calendar can be a visual representation of how you’re delegating tasks among your LMS implementation team.

-Your company may already have existing learning content, such as prerecorded lessons, interactive courses, or something else entirely.
+Your company may already have existing online learning content, such as prerecorded webinars, interactive courses, or something else entirely.
 Before you launch your LMS, it is important to make decisions about whether you will be migrating existing courses, creating an entirely new body of courses, or hosting a mix of both.

 This decision will require you to weigh the costs of starting from scratch against the cost of relying on existing content that might not clear the bar for quality.

 Testing your LMS helps make the user experience better for the instructor and the learner.
 Perform a pilot with a small, diverse test group to make sure you are ready to launch and to ensure that best practices have been applied.

 The objective of this beta test is to surface any setbacks, so you can tackle them before you actually launch.
 You'll want to engage managers to make sure that they are part of the communication plan and can relay relevant information to their teams.

 The launch phase of your LMS implementation is when your LMS has been tried and tested and you are ready to get the wheels off the ground.